Pistonite/botw-ist/README.md

 ### PR
 Do before PR:
 - Lint your code
   1. `npm run lint-base`: This checks that your files have unix line endings, have no traling whitespaces, and have exactly 1 trailing new line.
 This might fail if you have auto crlf on git for windows.
-If you do, **please make sure the remote still has UNIX line ending so the PR automation passes**
+If you do, **please make sure the remote still has UNIX line ending so the PR automation passes**.
+To debug unexpected errors, run again as `npm run lint-base -- -v` to see which file is failing
   - `npm run layer`: This makes sure your imports follow the layer rules (and are sorted correctly)
     - `src/data` is the bottom layer.
 It cannot depend on core or ui components
     - `src/core` is the core logic.
 It can depend on data, but not ui